MicrosoftDocs/sdk-api/sdk-api-src/content/ws2spi/nf-ws2spi-wscinstallnamespaceex32.md

 ### -param lpszPathName [in]

 A pointer to a Unicode string that contains the load path to the provider DLL.
 This string observes the usual rules for path resolution and can contain embedded environment strings (such as <i>%SystemRoot%</i>).
 Such environment strings are expanded when the Ws2_32.dll must subsequently load the provider DLL on behalf of an application.
 After any embedded environment strings are expanded, the Ws2_32.dll passes the resulting string to the <a href="https://docs.microsoft.com/windows/desktop/api/libloaderapi/nf-libloaderapi-loadlibrarya">LoadLibrary</a> function which loads the provider into memory.
-For more information, see <b>LoadLibrary</b>.
+For more information, see **LoadLibrary**.

 ### -param dwNameSpace [in]